Complete and File Your FAFSA or Free Application for Federal Student Aid

 For the 2017-2018 academic year, FAFSA applications are now available.
 For the 2019-2020 academic year, FAFSA applications will be available for processing starting October 1, 2016.
 Deadlines for filing your FAFSA vary based on your situation.

-- Hofstra University recommends that you file your application by February 1 of the year for which you desire aid.
-For example, most incoming freshmen, should file their FAFSA by February 1 of their senior year in high school.
+- Hofstra University recommends that you file your application by November 15 of the year before for which you desire aid.
+For example, most incoming freshmen, should file their FAFSA by November 15 of their senior year in high school.

-A Note about the deadlines: When you visit the FAFSA web site, you may notice that the official deadline to submit 2012-2013 FAFSA on the Web Applications is midnight Central Daylight time, June 30, 2013.
+A Note about the deadlines: When you visit the FAFSA web site, you may notice the official deadline to submit the FAFSA on the Web.
 Please realize that Hofstra must receive your completed FAFSA prior to your last date of attendance for the academic year.
-Filing your FAFSA by February 1 will ensure that your application is in order prior to the school year.
+Filing your FAFSA by November 15 will ensure that your application is in order prior to the school year.

 How to File